Updated June 2026

 How to prevent mesothelioma

-The only way to prevent mesothelioma is by avoiding contact with asbestos.
-This can be difficult, as asbestos is found in many older residential and commercial buildings in WA, as it was legal to use the material until 2003.
+The only way to prevent mesothelioma is to avoid exposure to asbestos.
+This can be difficult, as asbestos is found in many older residential homes and in commercial buildings in WA, as it was legal to use the material until 2003.

 Malignant mesothelioma is a rare and aggressive disease that forms in the thin layer of cells lining the body's internal organs, known as the mesothelium.
 It is most commonly caused by exposure to asbestos.
 Symptoms of mesothelioma can include shortness of breath, chest pain, and a persistent cough, often with blood.
 There is no cure for mesothelioma, and treatment options are limited.